 | Total | €1,295-1,445 | €1,800-2,000 |

-The RTM monthly pass at just €40 is one of France's best transit deals — metro, bus, and tram across the entire city.
-Compare that to Paris's Navigo pass at €86.40.
+The RTM monthly pass at €40 is one of the best transit deals in France.
+Metro, bus, and tram, the whole city.
+Paris's Navigo is €86.40.

 Marseille's neighbourhoods vary wildly in character and price.
-Here's what a 1-bedroom costs in 2026:
+2026 1-bedroom rates:

 - Vieux-Port (1er/2e arr.): €800-1,100.
 The postcard view.
 Touristy but lively, walking distance to everything.
-Best for first-time arrivals who want to be in the thick of it.
+Good for first-time arrivals who want to be in the thick of it.

 - Le Panier (2e arr.): €700-900.
 Marseille's oldest neighbourhood.
 Colourful streets, artisan shops, steep hills.
-Gentrifying but still affordable.
+Gentrifying but still reachable.

 - Prado (8e arr.): €850-1,100.
 Upscale, tree-lined boulevards, close to beaches.
 Families and professionals.
 The closest thing to a "posh" Marseille neighbourhood.